flutter/website/src/docs/cookbook/lists/floating-app-bar.md

-This recipe demonstrates how to use a `CustomScrollView` to display a list of items with an app bar on top that scrolls offscreen as the user scrolls down the list.
+This recipe demonstrates how to use a `CustomScrollView` to display a list of items with an app bar on top that scrolls offscreen as the user scrolls down the list using the following steps:

-### Directions

-  1. Create a `CustomScrollView`
+  1. Create a `CustomScrollView`.
-  2. Use `SliverAppBar` to add a floating app bar
+  2. Use `SliverAppBar` to add a floating app bar.
-  3. Add a list of items using a `SliverList`
+  3. Add a list of items using a `SliverList`.

 ## 1. Create a `CustomScrollView`